simplic/simplic-dlr/README.md

 Just clone the current repository and open the *Simplic.Dlr* solution in the *src* directory.
 After compiling just copy all needed assemblies (Simplic.Dlr, IronPython.dll, Microsoft.Scripting, ...).

+_Be sure you use the IronPython dlls from the `dependencies` directory._

 ### Nuget

 You can find the newest and stable version at nuget.